Popups are one of the best-converting opt-ins.

 Although the popup’s purpose is to get newsletter signups, it invites us to “share the gold,” which means getting a 15% discount for two people.
 The usage of “gold” here is super creative and appropriate since Aurate is a jewelry store.

 So, the bottom line: use creative copywriting to present value for customers uniquely.
-It’s an awesome way to increase engagement and conversions.
+It’s an awesome way to increase engagement and conversions with popups.

 A rule of thumb in marketing says we need to use original imagery because stock photos undermine credibility.
 The same applies to popup campaigns: original visuals make your brand more authentic and unique.